The Dark Knight Rises

 Christopher Nolan confirmed his brother Jonathan is writing The Dark Knight Rises script and that the villain of the film “won’t be Mr. Freeze” and “won’t be the Riddler.”

 On an estimated budget of $250 million, filming commenced on May 6, 2011, in Jodhpur, India.
-Production photos from filming in Pittsburgh showed a second Tumbler chassis after the first was destroyed in The Dark Knight.
+Production photos from filming in showed a second Tumbler chassis after the first was destroyed in The Dark Knight.

 Nolan has chosen not to film in 3-D but, by focusing on improving image quality and scale using the IMAX format, hopes to push technological boundaries while nevertheless making the style of the film consistent with the previous two.
 Nolan has had several meetings with IMAX Vice-President David Keighley to work on the logistics of projecting films in digital IMAX venues.
 The Dark Knight Rises will feature more scenes shot in IMAX than The Dark Knight.
 Cinematographer Wally Pfister had expressed interest in shooting the film entirely in IMAX, but because of the considerable noise made by IMAX cameras, 70mm cameras may have to be used for shooting the film’s dialogue scenes.